UX Designer, HubSpot Design & GDD Certified, Designer for 70+ Sites for HubSpot and Various CMSs

 In the last year, we’ve seen advancements in technology that help connect us better with our users, new styles that are pushing the boundaries, and a stronger focus on documentation and accessibility guidelines to make the web a more consistent and accessible environment for everybody.

-Here are some of the more notable things we can expect to see in web design in 2019.
+Here are some of the most notable business website design trends we saw and loved in 2019.

 1. Flat Design